Fever and tiredness but no cough - What could it mean?

 Online medical support in Australia

-- The doctor or health practitioner will provide you with a medical certificate if you need time off work or school, if clinically appropriate
+- Provide a medical certificate if you need time off work or school, if clinically appropriate

-- Get referrals for (like blood or urine tests) to find the cause
+- Arrange referrals for tests (like blood or urine tests) to find the cause

-- Guide you on how to manage your symptoms and when to see a doctor quickly
+- Guide you on how to manage your symptoms and when to seek urgent care

 FAQs